Obama360/samba-tool-create-user-csv/README.md

 3. Run the script with either `./create-user.sh <path to csv-file>` for the user script or `./create-group.sh <path to csv-file>` for the group script.

 ## CSV formatting
+Note that the seperators and order of columns can be changed in the script.
 ### groups CSV
 ```plaintext
 oupath=OU=ou,OU=to,OU=path